roy-ganz/toql/guide/src/api/1- the api.md

 }
 ```

-Notice the Field::from method.
+Notice the `Field::from` method.
 Queries are always typed, however sometimes some
-hackery is just too convenient to be missed out and Field just allows that.
+hackery is just too convenient to be missed out and `Field` just allows that.

-If you are into strict type safety, you can do this
+If you are into stricter type safety, you can do this

 ```
 use toql::prelude::{QueryWith, Query, Field}